KyleJHarper/tyche/README.md

 ====
 Latest Changelog Entries

+**[2016-04-28]**
+*Released version 0.0.14 which simply adds support for zlib.
+The user may now send -c 'lz4' or -c 'zlib' as desired.
+This is mostly for my own personal thesis testing.*

 **[2016-04-05]**
 *Released version 0.0.13 which utilizes a caller-provided list pin which avoids a ton of lock contention.
 This allows greater scaling across multple cores/cpus.
 Also made a minor tweak to RESTORATION_THRESHOLD.*